 We primarily conduct our Americas equities business through our SEC registered broker-dealer, Virtu Americas, LLC ("VAL").
-We are registered with the Central Bank of Ireland ("CBI") and the Financial Conduct Authority ("FCA") in the UK for our European trading, the Investment Industry Regulatory Organization of Canada ("IIROC") and the Ontario Securities Commission for our Canadian trading, and the Monetary Authority of Singapore ("MAS"), Securities and Futures Commission of Hong Kong ("SFC"), and Australian Securities and Investments Commission ("ASIC") for our Asia-Pacific ("APAC") trading.
+We are registered with the Central Bank of Ireland ("CBI") and the Financial Conduct Authority ("FCA") in the UK for our European trading, the Canadian Investment Regulatory Organization ("CIRO") and the Ontario Securities Commission for our Canadian trading, and the Monetary Authority of Singapore ("MAS"), Securities and Futures Commission of Hong Kong ("SFC"), and Australian Securities and Investments Commission ("ASIC") for our Asia-Pacific ("APAC") trading.
 We are registered as a market maker or liquidity provider and/or enter into direct obligations to provide liquidity on nearly every exchange or venue that offers such programs.
 We engage regularly with regulators around the world on issues affecting electronic trading and other matters that may affect our business and the operation of the financial markets and advocate for increased transparency.
-In the U.S., we conduct our business from our headquarters in New York, New York and our offices in Boston, Massachusetts, Austin, Texas, Chicago, Illinois, Short Hills, New Jersey, and Palm Beach Gardens, Florida.
-Abroad, we conduct our business through trading centers located in London, England, Dublin, Ireland, Paris, France, Singapore, Hong Kong, Toronto, Canada, and Sydney, Australia.
+In the U.S., we conduct our business from our headquarters in New York City and our offices in Boston, Austin, Texas, Chicago, Short Hills, New Jersey, Rye Brook, New York, and Palm Beach Gardens, Florida.
+Abroad, we conduct our business through trading centers located in London, Dublin, Paris, Singapore, Hong Kong, Toronto, and Sydney.